[View the story “Summary of my SoMe from the past couple of weeks” on Storify]

 Dr Adam Culvenor has been awarded an early career researcher NHMRC fellowship, involving funding of $408,768.
 His research aims to identify ways to reduce the risk of knee cap osteoarthritis (OA) following serious knee injuries.
 Adam will spend his first two years at the Paracelsus Medical University in Austria working Professor Eckstein who is a world leader in…read more

 Knee cap pain is the most common form of knee pain.
 Pain can be hard to pin point but may be around, behind, or under the knee cap.
-It affects both males and females of all activity levels and ages.
-It can cause problems that limit your ability to complete simple daily activities such as walking, running,…read more
+Knee cap pain has a lot of potential causes and treatment options.
+Read on to learn more and take the first step towards relief by accessing the…read more

 Osteoarthritis effects 3.9 million Australians, costing the economy $24.9 billion. $9.4 billion is lost because people can’t work.
 Arthritis can effect many joints in the body.
 The most common joints are in the spine, knee and hip.
 People with arthritis have pain and inflammation in affected joints which often means they can’t participate in normal recreational and work activities.
 Because…read more